gasokumar/HW9---Note-Taker/README.md

 # Note Taker

 This app was created using a back-end as well as pre-written front-end web pages.
-The app will intake user input for a note, store it in its database, and apply
+The app will intake user input for a note, store it in its database, and display them to the user.